geoserver/geoserver.github.io/_posts/2023-09-25-geoserver-2-24-RC-released.md

 ![Mars map, raster and vector data](/img/posts/2.24/mars.png)

+Thanks to Andrea Aime (GeoSolutions) for working on this activity.

 ### Internal refactor to remove "org.opengis" package usage

 The GeoTools project moved away from using the "org.opengis" package after complaints from OGC GeoAPI working group representatives, using